salesforce/sa11y/packages/vitest/README.md

 // To optionally clean up the body after running accessibility checks setup({ autoCheckOpts: { runAfterEach: true, cleanupAfterEach: true } });

+// To customize how/where the rendered DOM is saved during automatic checks setup({
+    autoCheckOpts: { runAfterEach: true },
+    renderedDOMSaveOpts: {
+        /* your RenderedDOMSaveOpts here */
+    },
+});
 ```

 #### Options

+-   `autoCheckOpts`: Options for automatic accessibility checks (see below)
+-   `renderedDOMSaveOpts`: Options for saving the rendered DOM during automatic checks.
+Allows customizing how and where the DOM is saved for debugging or reporting purposes.
+See [`@sa11y/matcher` RenderedDOMSaveOpts](../matcher/README.md#rendereddomsaveopts) for details.

+**autoCheckOpts:**

 -   `runAfterEach`: Run after each test (for integration with test runners)
 -   `cleanupAfterEach`: Clean up the DOM after checking